JeevantheDev/Covid-Beds/README.md

 `Note: For Join Us link usecase I have uploaded two image files named as doctor-id.png and not-doctor-id.jpg inside github-demo folder.`

-After successfully login you can go to your profile page for register your hospita details.
+After successfully login you can go to your profile page for register your hospital details.

 ![Profile Demo Screenshot](github-demo/profile.png)